feranco/feranco.github.io/_posts/2020-01-14-max-subarray.md

 Two last remarks about Kanade's algorithm:

 * it is not a dynamic programming algorithm because it exhibits optimal substructure (the current solution can be computed using the previous solutions) but not overlapping subproblems (every solution is computed only once)
-* it is not a greedy algorithm because it makes locally optimal choices, but it can then discard the solution obtained with this choices to start a new (better) solution.
+* it is not a greedy algorithm because it makes locally optimal choices, but it can discard the solution obtained with this choices to start a new (better) solution.

 # Conclusion